Hi there!

-Hi there!
-We created this toolkit to simplify making a project charter document for you.
-We noticed that it is hard to find a good template, samples, and guide gathered in one source.
-So, we hope this toolkit will help you find all the info in one cozy place.
+We created this Toolkit to simplify the process of creating a project charter document.
+We noticed that finding a good template, samples, and guide gathered in one source is hard.
+This Toolkit will help you find all the information in a cozy place.

 Enjoy!